DATAMATH CALCULATOR MUSEUM

 the keyboard are attached direct to a very thin and flexible foil with printed

-The sibbling LC-44 changed the design slightly but sports another calculator brain, the LC-34T added both a watch and alarm clock into a very similiar housing.
+The sibling LC-44 changed the design slightly but sports another calculator brain, the LC-34T added both a watch and alarm clock into a very similar housing.

 If you have additions to the above article please email: email@example.com.

 © Joerg Woerner, March 17, 2004.
 No reprints without written permission.